MShawnDillon/webdev-win/README.md

 command-line tools that should be available *to your own user account* from any command prompt or terminal window.

-Also note that *installing* a package refers to the act of downloading it to a location on your own machine.
-Using this definition, you are technically 'installing' the HTML, stylesheets, images, scripts, and other resources from every web page you happen to visit.
-Most package managers, including Microsoft's [NuGet][NuGet] package manager and the [Node Package Manager][NPM] use this definition when they refer to installing a package; rather than the older, more traditional definition that typically involved making system-wide changes to your machine.
+Also note that *installing* a package generally refers to the act of downloading it to a location on your own machine.
+Using this definition, you are technically 'installing' all of the HTML, stylesheets, images, scripts, and other resources from every web page you happen to visit.
+(Try getting all of that to go through your software certification department.)
+Most package managers, including Microsoft's [NuGet][NuGet] package manager and the [Node Package Manager][NPM], use this definition when they refer to installing a package; rather than the older, more traditional definition of 'software installation' that typically involved making system-wide changes to your machine.

 In any case, I wanted to create a script that would basically 'start from scratch', assuming only a locked-down out-of-the-box installation of Windows